Gibraltar–Spain border: History

 The territory of Gibraltar was ceded to Great Britain in perpetuity under the Treaty of Utrecht in 1713.
 In 1730, the Lines of Contravallation of Gibraltar were built by Spain to isolate Gibraltar: these lines were north of the isthmus linking Spain with Gibraltar.
 These lines were the first form of border between Gibraltar and Spain.

-During the Peninsular War in the early 19th century, Spain had initially sided with the First French Empire while trying to invade the Kingdom of Portugal, but France shortly afterwards turned on its ally, thus forcing Spain to side itself with Great Britain and Portugal against the French Empire.
+During the Peninsular War in the early 19th century, Spain had initially sided with the First French Empire while trying to invade the Kingdom of Portugal, but France shortly afterwards turned on its ally, thus forcing Spain to side itself with the United Kingdom and Portugal against the French Empire.
 The Lines of Contravallation were blown up by the Gibraltar Commanding Royal Engineer Charles Holloway, with permission from Spain on 14 February 1810, to avoid them falling into the hands of the approaching French.
 Gibraltar, supported by La Línea, became an important base for Spanish fighters against Napoleon's troops.
 Currently, all that remains of the Lines of Contravallation are the Ruins of Fort St. Barbara, which is being restored, while remnants of the Fort San Felipe have appeared recently.
 Fort San Carlos does not seem to have left preserved evidence.

-In 1909 Britain decided to reduce the number of sentries and built a fence 7 ft high, however there was suspicion about the motives for doing so.
+In 1909 the United Kingdom decided to reduce the number of sentries and built a fence 7 ft high, however there was suspicion about the motives for doing so.
 The line of this fence eventually became the de facto border.
 Spain claims that, by building the fence where it did, the United Kingdom annexed 106 of the original 156 hectares of neutral ground.
 The Gibraltar International Airport was built at this location.

 Spanish leader Francisco Franco ordered the closure of the border gate on 8 June 1969 in response to the Gibraltar Constitution Order 1969.
 The border at La Línea remained closed for more than 13 years until it was partially reopened to Spanish and Gibraltarian pedestrians on 15 December 1982, and was fully reopened to motor vehicles on 5 February 1985 in preparation for Spain joining the European Communities in 1986.